vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

     .find()
 ```

-## A simple query
+## A basic query

-This query API may also be used to make simpler queries.
+This query API may also be used to make basic, simpler queries.

 To get all contacts ordered by the primary display name,